 - Establish IRAs for each eligible employee with your account provider.

-The 2022 deadline for establishing and funding a SEP-IRA is April 18, 2023.
-This means you have all the way until mid-April of next year to set up a SEP-IRA and make contributions that you can deduct from your business’ 2022 taxable income.
+The 2023 deadline for establishing and funding a SEP-IRA can be as late as the deadline for your company’s income tax return for that specific year plus extensions.
+This means you generally have all the way until April 15th (plus extensions) of next year to set up a SEP-IRA and make contributions that you can deduct from your business’ 2023 taxable income.

 How We Can Help Your Business

 The team at C.W.
 O’Conner Wealth Advisors helps business owners and self-employed individuals set up the right retirement plans for themselves and their employees, including SEP-IRAs.
-Call us directly at 770-368-9919 or email Cliff at firstname.lastname@example.org or Kevin at email@example.com to learn more.
+Schedule a meeting, call us directly at 770-368-9919, or email Cliff at firstname.lastname@example.org or Kevin at email@example.com to learn more.